honeycombio/refinery/refinery_config.md

 Peer management is the mechanism by which Refinery locates its peers.
 `file` means that Refinery gets its peer list from the Peers list in this config file.
+It also prevents Refinery from using a publish/subscribe mechanism to propagate peer lists, stress levels, and configuration changes.
-`redis` means that Refinery uses a Publish/Subscribe mechanism, implemented on Redis, to propagate peer lists much more quickly than the legacy mechanism.
+`redis` means that Refinery uses a Publish/Subscribe mechanism, implemented on Redis, to propagate peer lists, stress levels, and notification of configuration changes much more quickly than the legacy mechanism.
-This is the recommended setting, especially for new installations.
+The recommended setting is `redis`, especially for new installations.
+If `redis` is specified, fields in `RedisPeerManagement` must also be set.

 - Not eligible for live reload.
 - Type: `string`